top of page

 Laser Bladder Neck incision

 This involves telescopic laser incision through the prostate and bladder outlet to widen the urinary channel.
-A general anaesthetic is used and the procedure generally takes 15-30 minutes depending on each patients prostate size.
+A general anaesthetic is used and the procedure generally approximately 30 minutes depending on each patients prostate size.

 Removing the obstruction improves urine flow and associated symptoms and prevents complications such as complete blockage, urine infections, bladder stones and kidney damage.